Herbert and Katherine Jacobs Second House: Second floor

-Impact
+Impact and legacy

-When the building was renovated in 1983, a Wisconsin State Journal reporter wrote that the house "is almost the opposite of a landmark" because it was nearly completely integrated with the adjacent hillside.
+When the house was built in 1951, Architectural Forum magazine wrote that "the effect of the whole house is unitary", creating a warm and inviting feeling.
+When it was renovated in 1983, a Wisconsin State Journal reporter wrote that the house "is almost the opposite of a landmark" because it was nearly completely integrated with the adjacent hillside.
 Robert McCarter wrote in 1996 that "this is both one of Wright's simplest and yet most moving designs", while one of Wright's biographers, Meryle Secrest, said that the design was "proof of the way his imagination soared when stimulated by the requirements of a demanding but beautiful site".
 A writer for National Forum magazine wrote that the house was one of several Wright works that exemplified the "intensely practical and psychological benefits" of organic architecture.

 Wright went on to design other houses with circular design motifs, including in Florida, Maryland, Michigan, and Virginia.
 The design of the unbuilt E. L. Marting House near Akron, Ohio, was nearly identical to that of the Jacobs Second House, albeit with a mirrored floor plan and another room instead of a root cellar.
 Wright also offered the plans to Donald Grover in 1950, but Grover also did not carry them out.
 He ultimately built several hemicycle houses—including the 1948 Meyer House in Michigan, the 1949 Laurent House in Illinois, and the 1950 Pearce House in California—but none of these was oriented to catch sunlight.
-The house's design inspired similar houses by other architects in Nemahbin, Wisconsin, and Saint Paul, Minnesota, as well as Ken Shuttleworth's personal residence in Wiltshire, England.
+The house's design inspired similar houses by other architects in Nemahbin, Wisconsin; Amherst, Massachusetts; and Saint Paul, Minnesota, as well as Ken Shuttleworth's personal residence in Wiltshire, England.
 In addition, Rosalie Tonkens, who had developed the Tonkens House in Amberley, Ohio, claimed that she and her husband had been inspired to hire Wright after seeing an image of the Jacobs Second House.

 In 1953, the Jacobs Second House was featured in an exhibit at New York's Museum of Modern Art, which identified the building as one of "the most significant examples of modern architecture built in this country since 1945".
 Herbert Jacobs published a book about his relocation to the countryside in 1948, and he and his wife wrote a book about their two houses, Frank Lloyd Wright: An Illustrated Memoir, which was published in 1978.
 In addition, the house is depicted on the cover of Diane Maddex's 2001 book Frank Lloyd Wright's House Beautiful.
 The Jacobs Second House was added to the National Register of Historic Places (NRHP) on December 31, 1974, though this listing was not recorded until the next year.
 The house was re-added to the NRHP as a National Historic Landmark in 2003, and a plaque commemorating this designation was installed in 2005.